List of African dinosaurs

 This is a list of non-avian dinosaurs whose remains have been recovered in Africa.
 Africa has a rich fossil record.
 It is rich in Triassic and Early Jurassic dinosaurs.
 African dinosaurs from these time periods include Megapnosaurus, Dracovenator, Melanorosaurus, Massospondylus, Euskelosaurus, Heterodontosaurus, Abrictosaurus, and Lesothosaurus.
 In the Middle Jurassic, the sauropods Atlasaurus, Chebsaurus, Jobaria, and Spinophorosaurus, flourished, as well as the theropod Afrovenator.
-The Late Jurassic is well represented in Africa, mainly thanks to the spectacular Tendaguru Formation in Lindi Region of Tanzania.
+The Late Jurassic is well represented in Africa, mainly thanks to the spectacular Tendaguru Formation in the Lindi Region of Tanzania.
 Veterupristisaurus, Ostafrikasaurus, Elaphrosaurus, Giraffatitan, Dicraeosaurus, Janenschia, Tornieria, Tendaguria, Kentrosaurus, and Dysalotosaurus are among the dinosaurs whose remains have been recovered from Tendaguru.
 This fauna seems to show strong similarities to that of the Morrison Formation in the United States and the Lourinha Formation in Portugal.
 For example, similar theropods, ornithopods and sauropods have been found in both the Tendaguru and the Morrison.
 This has important biogeographical implications.

 The Early Cretaceous in Africa is known primarily from the northern part of the continent, particularly Niger.
 Suchomimus, Elrhazosaurus, Rebbachisaurus, Nigersaurus, Kryptops, Nqwebasaurus, and Paranthodon are some of the Early Cretaceous dinosaurs known from Africa.
 The Early Cretaceous was an important time for the dinosaurs of Africa because it was when Africa finally separated from South America, forming the South Atlantic Ocean.
 This was an important event because now the dinosaurs of Africa started developing endemism because of isolation.

 The Late Cretaceous of Africa is known mainly from North Africa.
 During the early part of the Late Cretaceous, North Africa was home to a rich dinosaur fauna.
-It includes Spinosaurus, Carcharodontosaurus, Rugops, Bahariasaurus, Deltadromeus, Paralititan, Aegyptosaurus, and Ouranosaurus.
+It includes Spinosaurus, Carcharodontosaurus, Rugops, Bahariasaurus, Deltadromeus, Paralititan, Aegyptosaurus, Tameryraptor, and Ouranosaurus.
+During the later parts of the Late Cretaceous, genera such as Angolatitan, Mansourasaurus, Ajnabia, Chenanisaurus, and Taleta flourished, especially in Morocco, as with the case of Ajnabia and Chenanisaurus.